Layered Hill estimator for extreme data in clusters: Introduction

 which represents a collection of the values of $\min\big( |X_i|, |X_j| \big)$ where $\{ X_i, X_j \}$ forms an edge in the random geometric graph.
 In this case, the random points corresponding to these $m^2$ largest values are asymptotically distributed in the second layer of Figure \ref{fig:layer}.
 Indeed, the first layer lies farther away from the origin than the second layer, so we do not asymptotically observe pairs of extremes forming edges within the first layer.

 More generally, for each $k = 2, \dots, K$, the $k$th layered Hill estimator is constructed from the $m^k$ largest values in the set

 representing a collection of the values of $\min \big( |X_{i_1}|, \dots, |X_{i_k}| \big)$, such that the geometric graph induced on $(X_{i_1}, \dots, X_{i_k})$ becomes isomorphic to $\Gamma_k$.
 Then, all the random points used for this estimator are asymptotically drawn from the $k$th layer in Figure \ref{fig:layer}.
-For the formation of a \emph{connected} graph $\Gamma_k$ on $k$ vertices, these selected $k$ extreme points must be “close” to one another.
+Since $\Gamma_k$ is a \emph{connected} graph, these selected $k$ extreme points must be “close” to one another.
 Such proximity does not occur within the first through $(k-1)$st layers, as these layers are farther from the origin compared to the $k$th layer.

 Now, let us consider the case where a portion of the extreme random points is missing.
 Specifically, we remove some of the extremes from the first layer in Figure \ref{fig:layer}.
 Then, the traditional Hill estimator, which is equivalent to the first layered Hill estimator, may significantly underestimate the tail exponent, as shown in Table \ref{table:intro.missing}.
 In contrast, the $k$th layered Hill estimator for $k \geq 2$ is less affected by the absence of extremes in the first layer, as it does not rely on points from that layer.
-Even when some of the extremes are missing from the first layer, information about the tail exponent is still encoded in the random points within the higher-order layers for $k \geq 2$, and, the $k$th layered Hill estimators for $k \geq 2$ are expected to outperform the traditional Hill estimator.
+Even when some of the extremes are missing from the first layer, information about the tail exponent is still encoded in the random points within the higher-order layers, and, the $k$th layered Hill estimators for $k \geq 2$ are expected to outperform the traditional Hill estimator.
 In practical applications, when the possibility of missing extremes is suspected, it would be sensible to consider a mixture of these layered estimators to reduce the impact of missing data.